trek-view/basecamp/_posts/2021-05-07-climbing-kilimanjaro-part-1-the-kit.md

 It was good to hear the team at Altezza Travel have been busy with a surge in bookings at the end of last year and into this year, despite the pandemic.
 However, this meant delaying some of planned trips.

-<iframe width="600" height="400" allowfullscreen style="border-style:none;" src="https://www.trekview.org/trekviewer.htm#panorama=https://www.trekview.org/assets/images/blog/2021-05-06/GSAA9832.JPG&amp;autoLoad=true"></iframe>
+<iframe width="600" height="400" allowfullscreen style="border-style:none;" src="https://www.trekview.org/trekviewer.htm#panorama=https://www.trekview.org/assets/images/blog/2021-05-07/GSAA9832.JPG&amp;autoLoad=true"></iframe>

 Luckily, Joshua, our brilliant cameraman, managed to capture two routes, Macheme and Rongai, around an already busy schedule (thanks to Anatolii and Aleksandr for their help with this).

-When the good weather returns in June, we plan to shoot the 5 remaining routes and complete our mission to Map the Mountain.
+When the good weather returns in June, we plan to shoot the 5 remaining routes and complete our mission to map the mountain.

 Over the coming weeks I'll be sharing images from our completed and upcoming treks.
 Stay tuned!